Affordability and How Financial Aid Can Help

 3. Student Loans

-The federal government offers low-interest student loans for higher education, such as:
+The federal government offers low-interest Federal Direct Student Loans for higher education.

 There are flexible payment options and other discounts, as well as delayed repayment options.
 Interest paid on student loans is tax-deductible.